FAQs ?

 These shoes do need to be soled more often than thick soled shoe shop shoes, but I think you'll find it's worth it.
 Please don't compare soft sole moccasins with normal

 shoes, they are something else entirely.
 Especially hand made ones.
 Moccasins are all about feel, enjoyment and health.
-I'm a proper craftsperson, an applied artist, so I do also care deeply about their looks, and a heap of other wholesome and practical values - but what they do, and why I love them, is that they enable you to feel
+I'm a craftsperson, an applied artist, so I do also care deeply about their looks, and a heap of other wholesome and practical values - but what they do, and why I love them, is that they enable you to feel

 comfortably sure footed, happy, more connected and aware of where you are, because your feet ease round the undulations and shapes of whatever is